 - Stoneham Town Moderator violated section 19 by participating in a matter where he had a financial interest.

-- A state employee found to have violated G.L. c.
-268A, section 6 for signing documents which authorized the hiring of his son.
+- MBTA Acting Chief of Engineering and Maintenance Edward Rowe violated section 6 by signing documents which authorized the hiring of his son.

 - A former senior plumbing inspector found to have violated G.L. c.
 268A, section 19 by issuing plumbing permits for work performed by his son.